Using TMS to access the mind's hidden skills

 The astonishing skills of savants have been suggested to exist in everyone, but are not normally accessible without some form of brain impairment.
 We attempt to simulate such brain impairment in healthy people by directing low-frequency magnetic pulses into the left front-temporal lobe, a site implicated in the savant condition.

-In our papers (below), we show that by applying transcranial magnetic stimulation to the left fronto-temporal lobe, skills such as drawing, proof-reading and numerosity significantly improve.
+In our papers (below), we show that by applying non-invasive brain stimulation to the left fronto-temporal lobe, skills such as drawing, proof-reading and numerosity significantly improve.

 Savant-like skills exposed in normal people by supressing the left fronto-temporal lobe